DongzeHE/scpca-docs/docs/getting_started.md

 Demultiplexing can then be used to identify the sample that each cell is from.
 Demultiplexing has already been performed using both [`Seurat::HTODemux`](https://satijalab.org/seurat/reference/htodemux) and [`DropletUtils::hashedDrops`](https://rdrr.io/github/MarioniLab/DropletUtils/man/hashedDrops.html).
 For samples where corresponding bulk RNA-sequencing data is available, {ref}`genetic demultiplexing <processing_information:Genetic demultiplexing>` was also conducted.
-The results from demultiplexing using these methods have been summarized and are present in the `colData` of the processed `SingleCellExperiment` object.
+The associated demultiplexing results were summarized and are available in the `colData` of the processed `SingleCellExperiment` object.
 The `hashedDrops_sampleid`, `HTODemux_sampleid`, and `vireo_sampleid` columns in the `colData` report the sample called for each cell by the specified demultiplexing method.
 If a confident call was not made for a cell by the demultiplexing method, the column will have a value of `NA`.
 For more information on how to access the full demultiplexing results, see {ref}`this description of demultiplexing results <sce_file_contents:demultiplexing results>`.